[This post was originally published on 25th Oct 2021. It has been updated on 14th Oct 2022.]

-Therefore, you see, how dark mode can change the way Apple users see and perceive your emails?
-So, if you want to give your subscriber’s using dark mode a smooth email experience, it is high time you optimize your emails for the same.
+Therefore, you see how Apple dark mode can change the way its users see and perceive your emails.
+If you want to give your subscribers using dark mode a smooth email experience, it is high time you optimize your emails for the same.

-However, before we dig deep into various optimization ways, let’s clear certain misconceptions and myths regarding dark mode.
-Here it is.
+However, before we dig deep into various optimization ways, let’s clear certain misconceptions and myths regarding Apple mail dark mode.

 Inverted colors are different from dark mode.
-Though an inverted mode supports light colored text on a dark background and facilitates the best readability for the users, it is nothing like dark mode.
+Though an inverted mode supports light-colored text on a dark background and facilitates the best readability for the users, it is nothing like dark mode.
 In fact, even Windows comes with a high contrast mode to uplift the overall user experience.
-However, it is nothing like the Mac Os dark mode.
+However, it is nothing like the Apple mail dark mode.

-Incognito is a web browser feature which allows you to go for private browsing.
+Incognito is a web browser feature that allows you to go for private browsing.
 To differentiate it from regular browsing, a lot of browsers change the background to a dark one (usually black).
-It might appear dark but, it in no way accounts for a dark mode.
+It might appear dark but it in no way accounts for a dark mode.

-Having cleared all the myths surrounding the dark node, the next step is to find ways for easy optimization of dark mode for emails.
+Having cleared all the myths surrounding the Apple mail dark mode, the next step is to find ways for easy optimization of dark mode for emails.
 While there is no option to target dark mode specifically, there are a few alternative ways that can help you do the needful and give your customers a high-end email experience.
 Take a look.

-Another great way of dark mode optimization is by making extensive use of accessibility switcher.
+Another great way of dark mode optimization is by making extensive use of an accessibility switcher.
 It makes use of web kit targeting to allow users to switch between a light and dark design seamlessly.
-With 42% of global market share, the Apple mail can be optimized through a simple coding through the accessibility switcher.
-All you need to do is make use of a checkbox that transforms the text color and background style depending on it either being toggled or not.
-Such interaction is supported not only in Apple mail but, also in iOs Mail and Outlook for Mac.
+With 42% of the global market share, the Apple mail can be optimized through simple coding using the accessibility switcher.
+All you need to do is make use of a checkbox that transforms the text color and background style depending on whether it is being toggled or not.
+Such interaction is supported not only in Apple mail but also in iOs Mail and Outlook for Mac.
 Here’s a quick look at the Dark Mode Colors of Mac OS Mojave:

 - Background: #2d2d2d